-Sometimes we wondered why in some countries, Smart Cities initiatives are very successful but others failed – either it was not accepted or fully adopted by the people, or it’s stuck on the Blueprint shelves.
+Sometimes we wonder why Smart Cities initiatives are very successful in some countries.
+Still, others failed – either it was not accepted or fully adopted by the people, or it’s stuck on the Blueprint shelves.

-Benchmarking cities and creating city’s indicators are the first steps towards a continuous process of becoming an ROI-driven and green-driven cities.
-You can’t reach the state of vanity-driven cities without successfully implement the latter.
+Benchmarking cities and creating city indicators are the first steps towards a continuous process of becoming an ROI-driven and green-driven city.
+You can’t reach the state of vanity-driven cities without successfully implementing the latter.

-In fact, the IOT maturity model shows that you need to move from monitoring, controlling, optimizing and finally to autonomous.
-And we can see that many vanity-driven cities have already reached the stage whereby the city’s assets and infrastructure such as roads, bridges, buildings, parking, transportation, etc. have been partly or wholly monitored and controlled.
+The IOT maturity model shows that you need to move from monitoring, controlling, optimizing, and finally to autonomous.
+And we can see that many vanity-driven cities have already reached the stage whereby the city’s assets and infrastructure, such as roads, bridges, buildings, parking, transportation, etc., have been partly or wholly monitored and controlled.

-The only way that you can plan the way forward if you can also optimize the city’s resources – i.e. understanding where and how congested are the roads, utilization of parking bays, consumption of electricity, etc. It looks like a perfect plan, right?
-But then, why can’t we see the growth of smart cities around the world as fast as we would expect?
-What stops or delay them?
+The only way you can plan forward is to optimize the city’s resources.
+We must understand where and how congested the roads are, parking bays’ utilization, electricity consumption, etc. It looks like a perfect plan, right?
+But then, why can’t we see the growth of smart cities worldwide as fast as we would expect?
+What stops or delays them?

-Other than the necessary funding, I believed mindset change is the biggest stumbling block.
-If coupled with certain personal agenda, most projects will fail and become white elephants.
-IOT devices embedded in strategic locations and assets will be able to uncover many things.
-The data derived from that single asset will tell you whether the investment that you have put in place being utilized or not.
-Whether the current way of doing things are cost-effective, or it is the source of leakages concerning money or time.
+Other than the necessary funding, I believe mindset change is the biggest stumbling block.
+Sadly, if we couple with personal agendas, most projects will fail and become white elephants.
+IOT devices embedded in strategic locations and assets will uncover many things.
+The data derived from that single asset will tell you whether the investment you have put in place is fully utilized or not—whether the current way of doing things is cost-effective or the source of leakages concerning money or time.

 About the Author

-Dr. Mazlan Abbas is an IOT Evangelist, Thought Leader and CEO of REDtone IOT.
+Dr. Mazlan Abbas is an IOT Evangelist, Thought Leader, and CEO of FAVORIOT.
 He is ranked No. 20th Thought Leader in IOT by 2014 Onalytics Report – “The Internet of Things – Top 100 Thought Leaders”, ranked Top 10 in IoT Top 100 Influencers by Postscapes 2016/2017, ranked Top 100 in Smart Cities Top Experts by Agilience Authority Index May 2016.
-You can reach him on LinkedIn or Twitter .
+You can reach him on LinkedIn or Twitter.
 Check all his presentation slides HERE.